 Where to Source the Best Quality Einkorn

 The only downside of einkorn is that it is not yet widely available as it is too new to the American market.
-After searching around, I was delighted to see that my blog sponsor carries organic einkorn at the best quality and price I could find.
+My healthy shopping guide lists sources that are fast and affordable to ship to your door that I use myself.

-What’s more, my sponsor’s organic einkorn wheat berries are grown and packaged on one secluded and pristine farm in Tuscany.
+The organic einkorn wheat berries from these sources are grown and packaged on one secluded and pristine farm in Tuscany.
 It is very important to rotate crops on this farm because in the hills, yields are low and the land must stay fertile.

 What this means is that this particular source of organic einkorn comes from fields that were used for pasture for five years prior as well as a year of cultivation of chick peas, lentils or fava beans.
 This ensures that there is no risk of cross-contamination with other types of grains and that each year’s crop of einkorn comes from truly fertile earth.

 Have you tried einkorn wheat yet?
-If so, what observations have you made about this ancient, nonhybridized wheat?
+If so, what observations have you made about this ancient, unhybridized wheat?